 Prior to his arrival at Missouri State University in the fall of 1996, he was a Health Studies faculty at Iowa State University.
 During his tenure there he helped revise the Community Health Education curriculum and was instrumental in the growth of the program.
 At Missouri State, he implemented and administered the M.S. in Health Promotion and Wellness Management graduate program and also developed, implemented and administered the Master of Public Health program.

 In February of 2001 Dr. Duitsman was appointed by the Board of Governor’s to serve as Director of the OPHI.
 In this position he has served as the principle investigator of numerous contracts and grants that have focused on solving community public health issues in Missouri.
 He has been successful in uniting university resources and community stakeholder resources to develop and implement targeted interventions to address community health related needs.
 Dr. Duitsman’s expertise also extends to creation of partnerships and coalitions.
 He is known in the state for his leadership on state-wide, regional, and local boards, committees and coalitions.
-He currently serves as President of the Missouri Public Health Association and President of the Missouri Institute of Community Health.
+He currently serves as President of the Missouri Institute of Community Health, Immediate Past President of the Missouri Public Health Association and is on the steering committee for the Transforming the Future of Public Health in Missouri initiative.

 Contact Dr. Duitsman at: